City Line (Spokane, Washington): Vehicles

-The City Line will utilize 60-foot long New Flyer Xcelsior CHARGE battery electric buses.
+The City Line utilizes 60-foot long New Flyer Xcelsior CHARGE battery electric buses.
 A $13.9 million purchase for 10 buses was approved by the Spokane Transit Board of Directors on April 16, 2020.
 Spokane Transit planned to take delivery of the first of the buses in Q2 2021 for testing with the remaining 9 vehicles delivered toward the end of 2021, in time for the start of City Line operations in 2022.
-However, it ended up taking delivery of the first bus ahead of schedule in December 2020, publicly revealing it for the first time in March 2021.
+However, it took delivery of the first bus ahead of schedule in December 2020, publicly revealing it for the first time in March 2021.

-The buses will feature a special black and purple livery and have five doors—three on the right and two on the left to support the interoperability between side-boarding platforms and center-boarding platforms along the route.
+The buses feature a special black and purple livery and have five doors—three on the right and two on the left to support the interoperability between side-boarding platforms and center-boarding platforms along the route.

+Electric capability and rapid charging

+The initial fleet of buses utilized on City Line are equipped with batteries that have a 320 kilowatt-hour (kWh) capacity, enabling a driving range of 120 to 150 miles.
+From an operational perspective, Spokane Transit projects the range of a fully-charged City Line bus to be enough to operate non-stop throughout the entirety of the line's 7.5-minute peak service frequency on weekdays, with each peak lasting a duration of two to three hours.
+After the initial peak, buses connect to rapid chargers during 15-minute layover periods at the line's eastern terminus, Spokane Community College Transit Center, before beginning another route run.
+The rapid charging strategy implemented on City Line allows its fleet to remain on-route throughout the day and as well as end each service day mostly charged, minimizing the time needed to finish its charging cycle overnight at STA's bus depot.

+Rapid charging on-route is accomplished through overhead charging stations.
+The equipment, by ABB Ltd., is equipped with a SAE J3105 pantograph that drops from above, making contact with the roof mounted-charger on the bus below.